defndaines/kiroku/locus-award.md

 # Locus Award

-List of Locus Award winners, identified by whether I've read them.
+List of Locus Award winners, identified by whether I’ve read them.

 Locus Awards are voted on by readers of _Locus_ magazine.

-Besides novels, only including awards when I've read them or plan to read them, since those lists are not goals I'm looking to fill in.
+Besides novels, only including awards when I’ve read them or plan to read them, since those lists are not goals I’m looking to fill in.

 https://locusmag.com/category/news/awards/